 Pre-requisites vary by class.
 The Basic Aggregates course is a pre-requisite for the Concrete Field Testing Technician, Hot Mix Asphalt Testing Technician, Soil Testing Technician, and Concrete Strength Testing Technician courses.
 Beginning January 1, 2017, dosimeter badges will no longer be required for attending CTTP classes.

-Beginning January 1, 2017, dosimeter badges will no longer be required for attending CTTP classes.
+No. Effective January 1, 2017, dosimeter badges are no longer required for attending CTTP classes.